gdesimone97/cogrob_pepper_nodes2/README.md

 > [!NOTE]
 > This works only for Windows.
 If you need to run it on macOS, reproduce the commands manually in your shell from the same directory.

+> [!CAUTION]
+> This will create a new container that will be removed on exit.
+Only changes made inside the `/workspace` directory will persist.

 These commands will run the container as a daemon and start the RDP server on port `33890`.
 You can open the GUI using an RDP client such as Windows Remote Desktop with the following setting:
 ```